This document is a review draft. Readers are invited to submit comments to the Taxonomy Design Working Group.

 The characteristics and consequences of this approach are:

-• By creating a unifying extension, the taxonomy author who merges the taxonomies becomes the owner of the merged taxonomy.
+- By creating a unified entry point, the data collector who publishes the unified entry point effectively takes ownership of the merged taxonomy.
 This clear ownership may be beneficial to the filing programme in general as it clarifies where the responsibility for the taxonomy in a particular reporting programme lies.

-• The unifying extension can be used by data collectors to augment and adjust the original taxonomies.
+- The unified entry point can be used by data collectors to augment and adjust the original taxonomies.
 Importantly, this means the data collector can remove data overlaps between the different taxonomies which removes the need for reconciling the data by consumers.

-• In the case of multiple data collectors being involved, then filing rules must be managed between the data collectors to ensure that using the unified extension does not make the report invalid according to any set of filing rules involved.
+- In the case of multiple data collectors being involved, then filing rules must be managed between the data collectors to ensure that using the unified entry point does not make the report invalid according to any set of filing rules involved.

 3.5 Mixed approach